enricojr/bandDiagramDrawer/README.md

 # bandDiagramDrawer
-drawing band diagrams and junctions
+Drawing band diagrams and junctions.
+Based on CERN ROOT.